laravel/vapor-docs/1.0/resources/storage.md

 ## File Uploads

-Due to AWS Lambda limitations, file uploads made directly to your application backend can be up to 4.5 MB in size.
-This is a hard limit imposed by AWS, and updating the `php.ini` configuration file, or any other configuration, won't affect this.

-Now, to ensure the end-user won't receive an `HTTP 413 Payload Too Large` response, you may validate the file upload size using JavaScript before initiating the upload to your application's backend.
+Due to AWS Lambda limitations, file uploads made directly to your application backend can only be up to roughly 4.5MB in size.
+This is a hard limit imposed by AWS, and updating the `php.ini` configuration file or any other configuration will not raise this limit.
+Therefore, to ensure your application's users won't receive an `HTTP 413 Payload Too Large` response, you may validate the file upload size using JavaScript before initiating the file upload to your application's backend.

-If your application needs to receive file uploads bigger than 4.5 MB, these files will need to be streamed directly to S3 from your application's frontend (Browser).

-To assist you, the Vapor NPM Package makes it easy to perform file uploads from your application's frontend.
+If your application needs to receive file uploads larger than AWS allows, those files must be streamed directly to S3 from your application's frontend (Browser).
+To assist you, we've written an NPM package that makes it easy to perform file uploads directly from your application's frontend.

 ### Installing The Vapor NPM Package